 Is my new stash going to make me wealthy?
 No, I don’t think so.
 These diminutive collectibles were made in the millions and new stashes are discovered every day in Grandma’s sewing basket.
 But they are delightful to decorate with (how about filling an apothecary jar with them?) and to craft with, as I’ve mentioned.
 Their delightful typography transports us back to a simpler time when ladies sat stitching by the glow of the fire.
 (Or something like that…)

-I cannot finish my story about thread without mentioning that while Scotsman Peter Clark gets most of the credit for developing cotton thread, our very own Hannah Slater of Pawtucket, RI patented her version of cotton thread in 1793.
+I cannot finish my story about thread without mentioning that while Scotsman Peter Clark gets most of the credit for developing cotton thread, our very own Hannah Slater of Pawtucket, RI patented a version of cotton thread in 1793.
 She was the first woman in the U.S. to receive a patent.
 I think that’s worth remembering, don’t you?

 Thanks so much for stopping by today!